thorough-developer/fastify-http-context/README.md

 fastify.register(fastifyHttpContextPlugin, { defaults: user: { id: 'system' } };
 ```

-This plugin takes in a single option named `defaults`.
-These are what the values should be if not set.
+This plugin takes in one of two option named `defaults` and `hook`.

+`defaults` are what the values should be if not set.
 This is optional and not necessary.
 There are cases where defaults are not wanted nor
 necessary.

+`hook` is one of the fastify lifecycle hooks.
+By default it is set to `onRequest`.

 From there you can set a context in another hook, route, or method that is within scope.
 For instance: